19 Easy A-Frame Chicken Coop Plans: Our Ultimate Guide

-For a rustic take on your chicken coop, reuse lumber for the frame and use old wood for cladding.
-Enclose the coop with chicken wire, and you have yourself a functional coop.
-This design features small doors on both ends, one for chickens to enter and exit when necessary and the other on the nesting area for egg collection.
-This design is quite small and can only fit about 2 hens.
+For a rustic take on your chickens’ house, reuse lumber for the frame, and use old wood for cladding.
+Enclose the area with chicken wire, and you have yourself a functional house for your chickens.
+It features small doors on both ends, one for chickens to enter and exit when necessary and the other on the nesting area for egg collection.
+However, it can only fit about 2 hens.
 You can always adjust sizes to make it bigger.
 Get the step-by-step guide here.

 12. Backyard Tractor

-This coop is a perfect example of how you can take different ideas and put it together into one coop.
-The nesting area has the option of being fully enclosed by raising up the ramp and is elevated in a loft style.
-There are 3 access points from outside, one on the front end through a small door, one on the side to clean the nesting area and the last on the back end to easily collect eggs.
+This chicken coop is a perfect example of how you can take different ideas and put them together into one structure.
+The nesting area has the option of being fully enclosed by raising up the ramp and is elevated in a loft-style.
+There are 3 access points from outside, one on the front through a small door, one on the side to clean the nesting area, and the last on the back end to easily collect eggs.
 The wheels make it easy to transport.
 Read about the build here.

 13. Big yet movable

-Making an A-Frame coop big enough to walk into, sturdy enough and movable is quite difficult.
+Making an coop big enough to walk into, sturdy enough, and movable is quite difficult.
 However, if you have an old swing set lying around, that would make for a great frame.
-This particular coop was constructed using the swing set frame, metal bottom framing and corrugated siding on one end for the nesting area.
-It is open space inside with the nesting boxes made from old crates joined by a wooden beam for roosting.
+This particular layout was constructed using the swing set frame, metal bottom framing, and corrugated siding for the nesting area.
+It is an open space inside with the nesting boxes made from old crates joined by a wooden beam for roosting.
 The whole thing is moveable, but you will need at least 2 strong people for the job.
 See how they built it here.

-If predators are a concern in your area, building an enclosed A-Frame may be the most ideal option for you.
+If predators are a concern in your area, building an enclosed A-frame chicken coop may be the most ideal option for you.
 Get some inspiration below.

 14. Compact Coop

-Made with 3 whole plywood pallets, this compact coop is perfect for a handful of hens.
+Made with 3 whole plywood pallets, this compact chicken coop is perfect for a handful of hens.
 It has been elevated to prevent wood rot and has 2 levels inside.
 Two access doors make it easy to collect eggs and clean out waste.
 To allow ventilation and light a clear corrugated plastic is used in the apex of the roof.
-You may notice that this coop does not have a run.
-The idea is to have the chickens free range during the day and hold them up in the coop at night.
+You may notice that it does not have a run.
+The idea is to have the chickens free range during the day and hold them up inside at night.
 Learn more here.